DreanorFFXIV/.github/profile/README.md

 * Everything you need for your alts

 #### [BetterTargetingSystemUnlocked](https://github.com/DreanorFFXIV/BetterTargetingSystemUnlocked)
-* A more intelligent targeting system for the game which also includes new keybinds.
-But now with PvP Unlocked
+* Same as Original but PvP Unlocked and Ninja LB Target

 #### [Shutdown](https://github.com/DreanorFFXIV/Shutdown)
 * Gracefully exists the game and shuts down PC at set date